mihanovak1024/mihanovak1024.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
 excerpt: "So yeah...
-I'm a 25-year old (mostly) Android Engineer based in Slovenia, Europe."
+I'm a 28-year old Software Engineer based in Slovenia, Europe."
 profile-photo:
   - image_path: /assets/images/about/miha_classy.jpg
     alt: "Profile photo"
 ---

-My name is <b style="color:#00adb5">Miha Novak</b> (it's a **male** name, I kid you not), and I'm a 26-year-old Software Engineer based in Slovenia, Europe.
+My name is <b style="color:#00adb5">Miha Novak</b> (it's a **male** name, I kid you not), and I'm a 28-year-old Software Engineer based in Slovenia, Europe.

 I've been programming professionally since my **20th** birthday.